avinabsaha/HIDRO-VQA/README.md

 Note that in distributed training, ```batch_size``` value will be the number of images to be loaded on each GPU.

 ### Training Regressor
 After HIDRO_VQA model training is complete, a SVR is trained using HIDRO_VQA features and corresponding ground truth quality scores from LIVE-HDR using the following command.
-It assumes features from each video is extracted (per frame) and stored in a numpy files in a folder.
+It assumes features from each video is extracted (per frame) and stored using individual numpy files in a folder.

 ```
 python train_svr.py --score_file <score_csv_file> --feature_folder <feature_folder_path> --train_and_test